-Suzuki Across plug-in hybrid interior & comfort
+Suzuki Across plug-in hybrid interior, dashboard & comfort

 The shapes and materials won’t win awards but their construction might, and the Suzuki Across is well equipped.
 Infotainment lags the best in class, though